Georgia Research Alliance

 Grant in 2011

-AKESOgen, Inc. is an integrated genomics, genetics, and biobanking company based in Norcross, Georgia.
-It provides comprehensive services to the pharmaceutical, biotechnology, clinical, academic, and government sectors, focusing on clinical trials, diagnostic testing, and research.
-The company specializes in high-throughput biomarker profiling, DNA and RNA extractions, cytogenomic arrays, sequencing (including NGS and Sanger), genotyping, and epigenomic analysis.
-These services adhere to CLIA and GLP standards and cater to various markers such as DNA, mRNA, miRNA, and methylation.
-AKESOgen's clientele includes notable organizations like the CDC, the U.S. Department of Veterans Affairs, the American Cancer Society, and Kaiser Permanente.
-Incorporated in 2010, AKESOgen operates as a subsidiary of Tempus Labs, Inc. and has a primary focus on oncology and personalized medicine.
+AKESOgen, Inc. is an integrated genomics, genetics, and biobanking company based in Norcross, Georgia, that serves a diverse clientele, including the pharmaceutical, biotechnology, clinical, academic, and government sectors.
+Established in 2010, the company specializes in clinical trials, diagnostic testing, and research, with a particular focus on oncology and personalized medicine.
+AKESOgen offers a wide range of services, including high-throughput biomarker profiling, DNA and RNA extractions, cytogenomic arrays, sequencing (both NGS and Sanger), genotyping, and epigenomic analysis, all conducted to CLIA/GLP standards.
+Additionally, the company provides clinical and regulatory services, ensuring compliance with clinical trial protocols and molecular pathology.
+Its notable clients include the CDC, the U.S. Department of Veterans Affairs, the American Cancer Society, and Kaiser Permanente.

 Whisper Communications